Discount

 Single Axis

 Single axis EMF meters, like all EMF devices measure fluctuations in electromagnetic fields.
 These meters, however, read these fluctuations in one direction.
 Typically this direction is directly ahead of you (as you hold the device in front of you with the display up).
-Some, like the Cellsensor meter, include an attachable probe which you can move around independant of the meter.
-This is helpful in maintining the desvice isn't moving around too much which can affect the readout.

 Suggested Single Axis Meters: